-In LINQ, the Except method or operator is used to return only the elements from the first collection which are not present in the second collection.
+In LINQ, the Except method or operator is useful for returning only the elements from the first collection that are not present in the second collection.

 Following is the pictorial representation of the LINQ Except method.

-As we discussed it return elements only from the first collection which do not exist in the second collection.
+As discussed, it returns elements only from the first collection, which do not exist in the second collection.

 C# Code